 Investment adviser - Capital Research and Management Company, the fund's investment adviser, founded in 1931, maintains research facilities in the United States and abroad (Geneva, Hong Kong, London, Los Angeles, Mumbai, New York, San Francisco, Singapore, Tokyo, Toronto and Washington, D.C.).
 These facilities are staffed with experienced investment professionals.
 The investment adviser is located at 333 South Hope Street, Los Angeles, CA 90071.
 It is a wholly owned subsidiary of The Capital Group Companies, Inc., a holding company for several investment management subsidiaries.
-Capital Research and Management Company manages equity assets through its fixed income investment division, Capital Fixed Income Investors.
-The three equity investment divisions and fixed income assets through its fixed income investment division, Capital Fixed Income Investors.
-The three equity investment divisions and fixed income assets through its fixed income investment division, Capital Fixed Income Investors.
-The three equity investment divisions and fixed income assets through its fixed income investment services to institutional clients and other accounts advised by affiliates of Capital International Investors rely on a research team that also provides investment services to institutional clients and other accounts advised by affiliates of Capital Research and Management Company.
-The investment adviser, which is deemed under the Commodity Exchange Act (the "CEA") to be the operator of the fund, has claimed an exclusion from the definition of the term commodity pool operator under the CEA with respect to the fund and, therefore, is not subject to registration or regulation as such under the CEA with respect to the fund.
+Capital Research and Management Company manages equity assets through three equity investment divisions and fixed income assets through its fixed income investment division, Capital Fixed Income Investors.
+The three equity investment divisions - Capital World Investors, Capital Research Global Investors and Capital International Investors - make investment decisions independently of one another.
+Portfolio managers in Capital International Investors rely on a research team that also provides investment adviser, which is deemed under the Commodity Exchange Act (the "CEA") to be the operator of the fund, has claimed an exclusion from the definition of the term commodity pool operator under the CEA with respect to the fund and, therefore, is not subject to registration or regulation as such under the CEA with respect to the fund.